wolfmanjm/kivy-smoothie-host/README.md

     double_tap_time = 400 # <-- increase this from the 200 default
     triple_tap_distance = 20
     triple_tap_time = 600 # <- and this to be > than double_tap_time

+Also if the touch screen does not work then you need to make sure that this is set in the kivy config.ini...

+    # in file ~/.kivy/config.ini
+    [input]
+    mtdev_%(name)s = probesysfs,provider=mtdev

 #### Bullseye on touch screen and RPI3
 I was able to get the lcd to work under bullseye (did not test the touch screen though).